1/2 Leg of Lamb£12.00

 Optional: 1 onion, quartered

-For gravy: 4 tbsp cornstarch (or flour), 4 tbsp cold water, plus 500 ml boiling water (or stock)
+For gravy: 4 tbsp of flour, 4 tbsp cold water, plus 500 ml boiling water (or stock)

 https://simplehomeedit.com/recipe/rosemary-and-garlic-lamb-leg/?utm_source=